starlitriver/starlitriver.github.io/content/natural/biochemistry/protein structure.md

 tags:
 ---

-# protein structure levels
+protein structure is the 3D arrangement of atoms in proteins

-protein structure can be classified using the 4 protein structure levels
+protein structures range in size from tens to thousands of amino acids

-protein structure levels help us determine the overall structure of a protein
+protein structure levels help us determine the overall structure of a protein, with the  of primary, secondary, tertiary and quaternary structure levels

 ## primary structure
 primary structure is the most basic level  and it describes the sequence of amino acids that make up the protein